ingo-eichhorst/wobbla/README.md

 ###### Channel Configuration

 This defines the channels/subtitle files.
-Two example srt-files are included to help you get started.
+4 example srt-files are included to help you get started.

 <pre>[
   {
-    name: "Frau TV (WDR)",  // containing the Name of the current airing
+    name: "Frau TV (WDR)",  // Name of the current airing
     chName: "WDR", // channel Name
     subPath: "./subs/frautv2.srt", // path to the subtitle file (only *.srt will work)
     url: "/videos/frautv.mp4" // url to a related video file - the vid-folder (./vid/some.mp4) is used to statically deliver files as "/video/some.mp4" download